ietf-wg-cellar/matroska-specification/menu.md

 What we'll try to have is a system that can do almost everything done on a DVD, or more, or better, or drop the unused features if necessary.

 As the name suggests, a Control Track is a track that can control the playback of the file and/or all the playback features.
-To make it as simple as possible for `Matroska players`, the Control Track will just give orders to the `Matroska Player` and get the actions associated with the highlights/hotspots.
+To make it as simple as possible for `Matroska Players`, the Control Track will just give orders to the `Matroska Player` and get the actions associated with the highlights/hotspots.

 ### Highlights/Hotspots